A very brief history of Ukraine

 2011-12 was a pivotal moment in Russia, when Putin announced that he would amend the constitution to abolish term limits and become eligible to be president for life.
 Massive demonstrations put him on thin ice, but he was saved when he launched his anti-LGBTQ campaign with the fanatical support of the Russian Orthodox Church.
 This is when Russia really became a full-fledged dictatorship with avowedly imperial ambitions.

 With this development, a clear majority of Ukrainians began for the first time to favour joining NATO, and the majority in favour of EU membership increased.
-But with Ukraine now engaged in an active territorial dispute, it was automatically ineligible to join either organisation.
-While the Ukrainians’ refusal to accept any loss of territory is completely understandable, it’s also true that had they accepted the losses in 2014, and sought EU and NATO membership under their diminished de-facto borders in existence from 2014-22, they would have been eligible.
+But with Ukraine now engaged in an active territorial dispute, it was ineligible to join either organisation.
+While the Ukrainians’ refusal to accept any loss of territory is understandable, it’s also true that had they accepted the losses in 2014, and sought EU and NATO membership under their diminished de-facto borders in existence from 2014-22, they would have been eligible.
 And had they joined NATO, Putin would never have invaded again in 2022.
 I state this not to tell Ukraine what to do, merely to state a fact.
-I personally see no scenario where Ukraine ever gets back the lands they lost in 2014, though I very much hope I am wrong about that.
+I personally see no scenario where Ukraine ever gets back the lands they lost in 2014, though I very much hope I am wrong.

 From 2014-19 Petro Poroshenko proved not just inept at reform, but staggeringly personally corrupt, and his popularity declined steadily.
 Meantime, an actor named Volodymr Zelensky was starring in a popular television show called “Servant of the People”, about an ordinary man who suddenly becomes president and starts building an honest government.
 Both Zelensky and the viewers started to take this idea seriously.
 As the 2019 elections approached, Zelensky declared his candidacy.
-Watching all this very closely, Putin judged (correctly) that Poroshenko was sure to lose his 2019 re-election bid, and he probably expected that a newbie like Zelensky would be more malleable (Western observers also thought Zelensky would be more pro-Russian).
+Watching all this very closely, Putin judged (correctly) that Poroshenko would lose his 2019 re-election bid, and he expected that a newbie like Zelensky would be more malleable (Western observers also thought Zelensky would be more pro-Russian).

 Many people have criticised Biden for failing to prepare Ukraine for war.
 I think Biden’s approach before the Russian invasion was near-flawless.
 No one thought the Ukrainian army could hold out in a conventional war, so Biden supplied Ukraine with large quantities of Javelin anti-tank missiles and other weapons and tactics that would be very useful in the guerilla war that most experts expected.
 And when Putin was gearing up to invade, Biden tried repeatedly to warn Zelensky, but the entire Ukrainian government insisted that no, Putin would never be so stupid as to invade the ethnic Ukrainian heartland.
 So prior to the invasion, Biden did all that anyone reasonably could.
 It’s what Biden did after the invasion that was inexcusable.